-My first, but not only, love is science, which I do not distinguish from art and philosophy.
-I hold a tenured faculty position at the University of Washington in Seattle doing research in the area of computational biology.
+My first, but not only, love is science, which I do not distinguish from art and philosophy (biohacking).
+I am a Professor at the State University of New York, Buffalo doing research in the area of computational biology.
 Specifically I research protein and proteome folding, structure, function, interaction, design, and evolution using atomic level descriptions of single molecules as well as their whole interactomes.
 My ultimate goal is to to understand (and computationally reproduce) how the metagenome within an organism specifies its behaviour and characteristics, in conjunction with its environment.

 Music is the second of my first loves along with science, which I create and publish under the pseudonym TWISTED HELICES: The biggest (musical) compliment I've been paid is being called "the bastard child of Ween and the Residents."
 I've finally created an initial implementation of the combination of my first two loves and publishing some of its output in a rather unique project, Proteomusic.

 I am a computing nerd.
 I like to hike, fly, mountain bike, rollerblade, ski, travel, adventure, play games, and argue.
 Besides my research, thinking about general scientific issues and philosophy are among my passions.
-I read a lot, particularly comic books, watch way too much TV, as well as movies, shows, and plays.
+I read a lot, particularly comic books, watch way too much TV, as well as movies, shows, and plays, and am in heaven when cosmogazing.
 I am ordained as a Reverend in the Universal Life Church (even though I'm a staunch atheist) and started the Church of the Almighty Revealed in Biotechnology which explains my religion.
 I am against the notion of "intellectual property" and the author of the Free Music Philosophy; everything I create is copiable without restrictions.

 After all this came my family (chronologically, but not in importance).
 I love my family and enjoy sharing the above activities with them.